TriMinhDuong/marketing-ad-click-prediction/README.md

 ### 2.2 Exploratory Data Analysis

 #### Descriptive Statistics for Numerical Features
+Let's take a look at the distribution of our numerical features and the correlations between them.\

 ![distplot numerical variables](https://github.com/TriMinhDuong/marketing-ad-click-prediction/blob/master/images/distplot-numerical_variables.png)\
 The distribution plots for 'Daily Time Spent on Site' and 'Daily Internet Usage' seem to be a bimodal distributions.
 It means that there could be more than 1 group which is classified by these 2 features.
 The distribution plots for 'Age' and 'Area Income' are little skewed which could bias our predictive model later.
 We will use log transformation on these variables to help normalizing the data.\